A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Proposed Method

 \subsubsection{Dynamic Tessellation via Direct Quickhull}

 A facet that is found to intersect in the narrow phase is clipped by the $(N-1)$-dimensional hyperplane spanned by the opposing facet, and the clipped facet is then tessellated into multiple smaller facets.
-This entire process is illustrated in Figure~\ref{fig:tessellate} using an analogy in 3D.
-As the figure shows, clipping can decompose the original facet, an $(N-1)$-dimensional simplex, into an $(N-1)$-dimensional convex polytope with more than $N$vertices.
-Consequently, it is necessary to efficiently re-tessellate the resulting polytope back into multiple smaller facets.
+As illustrated in Fig.~\ref{fig:tesselate}, a facet that is originally an $(N-1)$-dimensional simplex may, through cutting, be decomposed into an $(N-1)$-dimensional convex polytope whose number of vertices exceeds $N$.
+In such cases, the polytope after cutting must be subdivided into multiple smaller facets.

 The core of this tessellation algorithm is to classify the vertices of the facet into the positive side (P-side) and the negative side (N-side) based on their position relative to the clipping hyperplane.
 The tessellation process is executed only when the facet has vertices in both half-spaces; otherwise, no tessellation is performed.